code-and-effect/effective_datatables/README.md

 So, `val` yields the object from the collection to the first/compute block, and stores the result.

-All searching and ordering for this column will be performed on this computed value.
-(Note: Yep, this is done as an Array search/order and is much slower than a regular SQL query)
+All searching and sorting for this column will be performed on this computed value.

+This is implemented as a full Array search/sort and is much slower for large datasets than a paginated SQL query

-The `.format do ... end` block can be used to apply custom formatting.
+The `.format do ... end` block can then be used to apply custom formatting.

 ### bulk_actions_col

 Creates a column of checkboxes for use with the `bulk_actions` section.

-Each checkbox will submit a value equal to its row `object.to_param` and can be Select All / Select None'd
+Each input checkbox has a value equal to its row `object.to_param` and gets submitted as an Array of ids, `params[:ids]`

-Use these checkboxes to select one or more rows for the `bulk_actions do ... end` section (below).
+Use these checkboxes to select all / none / one or more rows for the `bulk_actions do ... end` section (below).

 You can only have one `bulk_actions_col` per datatable.

 ### actions_col

-When working with an ActiveRecord based collection, this column will consider the `current_user`'s authorization, and generate icon links to edit, show and destroy actions for the collection class.
+When working with an ActiveRecord based collection, this column will consider the `current_user`'s authorization, and generate glyphicon links to edit, show and destroy actions for any collection class.

-The authorization method should be configured in the `config/initializers/effective_datatables.rb` initializer file.
+The authorization method is configured via the `config/initializers/effective_datatables.rb` initializer file.

 There are just a few options: